 Sign up for Transportation Announcements, to receive one email notice each evening listing all parking lot reservations the next day.

-Visitors: If you are driving to campus and do not have a permit, please contact the main office (850-644-1250) at least a day ahead of time to arrange parking.
+Visitors: If you are visiting the Department of Art History and do not have a permit, please contact the main office (850-644-1250) at least a day ahead of time to arrange parking.
 We have permits for loading and service zones.

 Students: If you want a space anywhere near WJB, arrive very early in the day and work or study until class time.
 Otherwise your best bet is to leave your car in a large lot such as the Call St. garage, the Civic Center (a short walk, see more info below) or the Stadium (a longer walk, or a short bus ride).
 Campus bus service is very reliable and busses can be tracked in realtime with the TransLoc app.
 This is part of the MyFSU Mobile app, which also includes FSUTranz – parking maps and current available space in parking garages.